OLC-LOC-Bioinformatics/AzureBatch/README.md

 # AzureBatch

-AzureBatch is a Python package for creating batch VMs based upon previously created images for ad-hoc bioinformatics analysis at OLC.
+AzureBatch is a Python package for creating batch VMs based upon previously created images for *ad hoc* bioinformatics analysis at OLC.

 ## Installation